 Executive Producer – Kirsten Akens

-Kirsten Akens is an award-winning journalist and editor whose work has been featured in newspapers, magazines, online journals, and internationally followed blogs, including People, O the Oprah Magazine and Lifehacker.
-During her seven years as an editor and writer with the Colorado Springs Independent alternative newsweekly, she was honored by regional and national professional organizations for her news columns, as well as her stories covering education, health, and sports.
+Kirsten Akens is an award-winning journalist and editor whose work has been featured in print and online, in publications such as People, O the Oprah Magazine and Lifehacker.
+During her seven years as an editor and writer with the Colorado Springs Independent alt-weekly, she was honored by regional and national professional organizations for her news columns, as well as her stories covering education, health, and sports.
 In May 2019, St. Louis publisher Reedy Press published Kirsten’s first book, 100 Things to Do in Colorado Springs Before You Die.